Relative-partitioned index theorem: Some constructions in relative K-theory of coarse spaces

 restricts to morphisms from $C^*(X)$ to $C^*(X')$, and from $D^*(X)$ to $D^*(X')$.
-Therefore gives rise to a morphism from $D^*(X)/C^*(X)$ to $D^*(X)/C^*(X')$.
-The induced morphisms in $K$-theory levels provide the morphisms $f_*$ which are actually independents of the covering isometry used in their definitions.
+Therefore it gives rise to a morphism from $D^*(X)/C^*(X)$ to $D^*(X)/C^*(X')$.
+The induced morphisms on $K$-theory are actually independents of the covering isometry $V$ that is used in their definitions.